perara/MapAI-Competition/README.md

 # MapAI Competition

-This is the official repository for the MapAI competition arranged by The Norwegian Mapping Authority, University of Agder (UiA), Norwegian Artificial Intelligence Research Consortium (NORA), Mechatronics Innovation Lab (MIL), and Norkart.
+This is the official repository for the MapAI competition arranged by The Norwegian Mapping Authority, University of Agder (UiA), Norwegian Artificial Intelligence Research Consortium (NORA), AI:Hub, and Norkart.

+For this competition we are testing a new competition-framework/template for arranging competitions using Github and Huggingface.
+This is the first competition we are arranging in this manner, and therefore appreciate your feedback and will be available for questions.
+If there is a question or something is wrong, please raise a issue regarding the question.

+## Competition Information

+The competition aims at building segmentation using aerial images and lidar data.
+The competition is into two separate tasks:

+1. Building segmentation only using aerial images.
+2. Building segmentation using lidar data (it is allowed to combine the lidar with aerial images).

+### Dataset

+The training and validation data is gathered from Denmark

 ## Instructions

 The competition will be arranged on Github.
 The steps for participation is as following:

-1. Fork this repository
-2. `git clone git@github.com:perara/MapAI-Competition.git -o submission `
-3. Create new repository on Github.
-This repository can be private.
-4. Enter the MapAI-Competition folder
-5. `git remote add origin git@github.com:uiaikt/map-ai-submission-test.git`
-6. Create Model for the competition and use git as you would normally.
-7. Before deadline:
-   * `git push submission`
-   * Create pull request

 ### Steps